The Growing Debt Burden for Canadians: 2023 Edition

 - Budget deficits and increasing debt have become serious fiscal challenges facing the federal and many provincial governments recently.
-Since 2007/08, combined federal and provincial net debt (inflation-adjusted) has doubled from $1.0 trillion to a projected $2.0 trillion in 2020/21.
+Since 2007/08, combined federal and provincial net debt (inflation-adjusted) has roughly doubled from $1.1 trillion to a projected $2.1 trillion in 2022/23.

 - Interest payments are a major consequence of debt accumulation.
 Governments must make interest payments on their debt similar to households that must pay interest on borrowing related to mortgages, vehicles, or credit card spending.
 Revenues directed towards interest payments mean that in the future there will be less money available for tax cuts or government programs such as health care, education, and social services.

-- Post-COVID, the federal and provincial governments must develop long-term plans to meaningfully address the growing debt problem in Canada.
+- The federal and provincial governments must develop long-term plans to meaningfully address the growing debt problem in Canada.

 More from this study

 Get the latest news from the Fraser Institute on the latest research studies, news and events.